-There will be a number of projects taking part in the inaugural Lightning Lab GovTech.
-For 2018, the projects come from both central and local governments.
+We’ve selected 12 projects to take part in the inaugural Lightning Lab GovTech.
+For 2018, the projects come from central, local and international governments.
 Each of the projects fit into one of the broad themes below.

 Governments globally are planning for a more digital future

 In New Zealand, public service interactions with citizens are becoming more efficient, but there’s still room for improvement.

 Digital access is widespread, but for more streamlined nation-wide interactions between government and citizens, governments need to build confidence with the public.

 A draw for tourists from around the world, New Zealand’s scenery is like mother nature’s film-set, but it’s at risk.

 New Zealand has many beautiful, natural features and local and central government want to keep them looking their best, starting with our waterways.